 - 5 Awesome & Unconventional Books for Leaders to Learn From

 - Our article on the link between Chaos Theory and management

 Make exposing yourself to new information a habit and embrace innovation as part of your leadership style.
 At the very least, this will prevent you from only having a handful of the same ideas all of the time.

 4. Use the Two Pizza Team Rule

 Have you noticed how much more difficult leading teams becomes as your team grows?
 Jeff Bezos has, which is why he has a unique take on team organization and communication.

 Bezos figured out that individual teams shouldn't be larger than what two pizzas can feed.
 At Amazon, that meant limiting the number of people in one team to eight.

-There’s actually research to back up that principle.
-As organizational psychologist and expert on team dynamics J. Richard Hackman pointed out, the number of links between people is the main culprit behind the inefficiency of large teams.
+There's actually research to back up that principle.
+As an organizational psychologist and expert on team dynamics J. Richard Hackman pointed out, the number of links between people is the main culprit behind the inefficiency of large teams.